 Duration and Stages of Long-Term Drug Rehab

 A long-term drug rehab treatment plan is often divided into various stages.
 Generally, these consist of medically-assisted detox, therapy, and post-care support.
 Long-term rehab centers offer different approaches to treatment; either outpatient or inpatient.
 Normally, outpatient rehab facilities provide relatively short-term drug rehabilitation treatment, while inpatient or residential rehab centers offer longer-term care and treatment.
 Long-term rehabs typically offer a few days of closely monitored detox, followed by 3 to 4 months of intensive drug or alcohol abuse therapy and aftercare planning.
-This type of treatment works well for individuals with long-term or very heavy addictions, individuals struggling with a comorbid health disorder, and other patients with dual diagnoses.
-Long-term residential drug rehab centers also facilitate the recovery of adolescents addicted to drugs or alcohol.

 Who Do Long-Term Rehabs Target?

 Statistics show that highly structured long-term rehab programs can last up to a year.
 Long-term rehab is recommended for the following individuals:

 - Those facing recovery challenges in shorter-term rehab